scottfalconer/vibeDB/README.md

 ## What’s in a vibeDB Record?

-Only five fields - all optional:
+Only six fields - all optional:

 - `who`: the person, system, or team involved
 - `what`: the action or event
 - `when`: when it happened - written so it still makes sense later (e.g. "2024-07-03", "March 2024", "the 80s")
 - `where`: the surface, channel, or context
+- `how`: the behavior or mechanism - how it happened or progressed over time
 - `thing`: the actual content - what was said, shown, or shared

 You can log just a `thing`.
 Or just a `who`.
-Or wrap a moment in a full shape with all five.
+Or wrap a moment in a full shape with all six.

 You don’t extract, summarize, or label early.
 You just capture what was present - clean, contextual, and ready to evolve.